CU-CloudCollab/aws-manage-lifecycles/README.md

 **S3.** These scripts expect an S3 bucket has already been created to use as the target for the Lambda code package.
 In running these scripts you need enough privileges on S3 of that bucket to create and update objects in it.

 **IAM Role.** The IAM role referenced in these scripts is a role that attaches AWSLambdaBasicExecutionRole, AmazonEC2ReadOnlyAccess, and defines inline policies SendEmail, and StopStartTerminateEC2Instances.
 The scripts included in this repo DO NOT define these.
 You will have to create them yourself.
+Use the go-show-role.sh script to confirm that your role looks like the following:

 ```
-$ aws iam get-role --role-name pea1-lambda-automanage
+$ ./go-show-role.sh
 {
     "Role": {
         "AssumeRolePolicyDocument": {